theTisrock/pythonprojectinstall/README.md

 To install a different Python version, use the same command and change the version:
 `pyinstall 3.13.1`

-To update dependencies, add contents to the `requirements.txt` file and re-run install:
+As long as all your dependencies are listed in `requirements.txt` they will be installed.

-`pyinstall 3.12.0`
+To update dependencies, just treat it like an normal Python environment.

-To see available python versions, type: `pyenv install --list`
+Simply add the dependencies to your `requirements.txt` and run `pip install -r requirements.txt`.